Developers

 Unity SDK

 Load your Ava-Twin avatar into any Unity scene in minutes.
-The SDK handles downloading, setup, animations, and caching — you just provide the URL.
+The SDK handles customizer integration, GLB downloading, humanoid setup, animations, and caching.

 Installation

-Install directly from your dashboard using a Git URL:
+Install via Unity Package Manager (UPM) using a Git URL:

 Quick Start